-Take a peek at our baby weaning guide for top tips on when to start and how, as well as the best foods to begin your little one’s weaning journey.
+Weaning your baby is an exciting journey to begin!
+Discover our baby weaning tips on when to start and how, as well as the best foods to begin your little one’s weaning journey.

 WHEN TO START BABY WEANING?

 Research suggests the best time to start baby weaning is when they are coordinated, can stay sitting and swallow food.
 This typically happens around 6 months old, but it’s important to look for the 3 signs to see when your baby is completely ready.

 For more advice on when to wean baby, have a look at our when to start weaning guide.

 The best way to wean your baby is completely down to personal choice.
 Spoon-fed, or baby led, there are two popular ways on how to wean.
 Rather than feeling you must choose between the two, why not combine them to get the best of both worlds!
 Find out more about baby-led weaning here.

 When you start weaning a baby, solid food will feel strange at first.
 Start slowly and simply with one small teaspoon and try including our finger foods.
 Do this each day until your baby is looking for more.
 For more ideas take a look at our weaning food plans.

 FIRST WEANING FOODS